Tarikhoza/anki_add_ojad_pitch_plugin/README.md

 Anki addon to automatically add pitch accent graph from OJAD to cards.

+Works only linux
+Does not work on windows
+MacOS isn't tested

 * Installation
     * Install Python3 and PIP
     * Install package dependences